rickylai248/BudgetAssistantProject/README.md

 one of my classes where I took measures to isolate the specified tasks from my project (e.g. Console UI) and separated it into a different, new class where I could easily call on it with a (new ConsoleUI()) line, helping differentiate and allocate tasks to classes rather than having it all in one.
-A much better point of design especially when other people are viewing this project in addition to other numerous minor changes such as the refactoring, separation and cohesion work of the project as to delegate meaningful tasks to each class respectively (e.g. new GUI class to manage my Swing portion of the project with minor refactoring such as the extraction of the audio play, double parse, and JLabel text overwriting method in order to reduce redundant code throughout the project in order to keep everything tidy and readable/understandable alongside other fixes in the Budget model)
+A much better point of design especially when other people are viewing this project in addition to other numerous changes such as the refactoring, separation and cohesion work of the project as to delegate meaningful tasks to each class respectively (e.g. then solved other problems with a new GUI class to manage my Swing portion of the project with minor refactoring such as the extraction of the audio play, double parse helper method, and JLabel text overwriting method in order to reduce redundant code throughout the project in order to keep everything tidy and readable/understandable alongside other fixes in the Budget model).